simplyeighties.com

-For the rest of the 80s, ABC's career was a bit of a rollercoaster, to say the least, although they still managed to acheive success with ten Top 40 hits during the 80s.
+During the eighties, ABC's career was a bit of a rollercoaster ride, to say the least, although they still managed to achieve success with ten Top 40 hits during the 80s.

 • The Lexicon of Love (Mercury, 1982)